The Kensington Market Toronto

 The people we meet on the way, are also unmistakably from all parts of the world.
 A young woman of Arab origin in a long skirt with a headscarf crosses the street.
 A family with Asian facial features strolls down the street.
 The fruit-seller, who is filling up his boxes in front of the shop, is of Caucasian descent.
 A mixture of people from all over the world, whom we meet here.

-Products from Jamaica, Mexico and the Caribbean
+Products from Jamaica, Mexico and the Caribbean at Kensington Market Toronto

 Shops and stalls also testify to the diversity of people who have chosen Toronto as their home.
 Patty King, for example, offers pastries and specialties from the West Indies, including, for example, ground beef on coconut bread from Jamaica.
 A few steps away, a Mexican offers hazelnuts, poppy seeds, dried peppers, and Mole Verde, the mild-grained sauce you like to serve with meat in Mexico.
 The next Mexicans, on the other hand, are a little bit sharper.
 He praises tamales and flautas (tortillas) with the hellishly sharp mole rojo.
 However, he also has dulces (sweets) on his blackboard in front of the shop.
 Maybe to reassure the palate of his guests?
 Finally, Le Ti Colibri offers French-Caribbean cuisine.

-There are fruits, kosher smoothies, ice cream - and fashion
+At Kensington Market Toronto there's fruit, cheese smoothies, ice cream - and fashion

 Between these specialty shops we find fruit stalls that overflow with tomatoes, peaches, apricots, plums, limes, pineapples and lemons.
 A cheese shop, on the other hand, promises "Cheese Magic", and in the fruit shop next door, melons are already hanging ready to go in nets above the fruit crates.
 Murals that are so beautiful that I don't want to call them graffiti are eye-catchers.
 Discounters like Tom's Place offer "Designer Fashion to Discount Prices".
 A tattoo shop hides between a butcher and a cafe.
 A health food store, a shop that sells smoothies and ice cream, and a shop that sells vintage items make for a mess of goods, customers, and sellers.
 This makes our visit to Kensington Market an experience that brings the diversity of the city up close.
 Fascinating!